telepace/voiceflow/.github/CODE_OF_CONDUCT.md

 ## Engage to help anything

-We choose GitHub as the primary place for kubecub to collaborate.
-So the latest updates of kubecub are always here.
+We choose GitHub as the primary place for telepace to collaborate.
+So the latest updates of telepace are always here.
 Although contributions via PR is an explicit way to help, we still call for any other ways.

-+ reply to other's [issues](https://github.com/search?q=org%3Akubecub++&type=issues&s=comments&o=desc) if you could;
++ reply to other's [issues](https://github.com/search?q=org%3Atelepace++&type=issues&s=comments&o=desc) if you could;
 + help solve other user's problems;
-+ help review other's [PR](https://github.com/search?q=org%3Akubecub++&type=pullrequests&s=comments&o=desc) design;
++ help review other's [PR](https://github.com/search?q=org%3Atelepace++&type=pullrequests&s=comments&o=desc) design;
-+ discuss about kubecub to make things clearer;
++ discuss about telepace to make things clearer;
-+ advocate [kubecub](google.com/search?q=kubecub) technokubecuby beyond GitHub;
++ advocate [telepace](google.com/search?q=telepace) technotelepacey beyond GitHub;
-+ write kubecubs on kubecub and so on.
++ write telepaces on telepace and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**

 ## Release version

-Releases of kubecub are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
+Releases of telepace are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
 The workflow looks like this:

 🎯 A PR is merged to the `main` branch: